 If you are not invested in any camera system, have either no EF glass or not a huge investment with maybe one or two lenses, then I would strongly advise caution here.

 The Canon EOS 90D will likely be the last mid pro DSLR.
 And I would hesitate to invest in a mount, that while more than capable of producing stellar work and will continue to do so for years to come, will eventually be deemed obsolete.

-But though I use the word obsolete, which may be too strong, what I can safely say is that, as it is today with many older cameras, the Canon EOS 90D will continue to be used by professionals for work, years and years after even after the newer EOS R equivalent upgrades have come out.
+But though I use the word obsolete, which may be too strong, what I can safely say is that, as it is today with many older cameras, the Canon EOS 90D specs show that it will continue to be used by professionals for work, years and years after even after the newer EOS R equivalent upgrades have come out.

 Check out my YouTube channel to see the Canon EOS 80D in action!
 And if this article was of value to you, you might be interested in my comparison article for the Canon EOS RP vs the Sony A7 Mark III, which are real alternatives to the Canon EOS 90D.